AlanBuric/distribunity-api/README.md

 npm ci
 ```

-## Local development mode
+## Development mode

+Development mode means that the backend API server will be run
+on your computer, while the Redis and PostgreSQL services
+will run in Docker.

+1. Configure your `.env` file:

+The services will have to be targeted as localhost and by the services' ports,
+since the backend will see the services as hidden behind a single container
+host rather than multiple hosts when ran in a container.

+- change `REDIS_URL=redis://redis:6379` to `REDIS_URL=redis://localhost:6379`
+- change `PGHOST=database` to `PGHOST=localhost`

-1. Start the services in Docker:
+2. Start the services in Docker:

 ```
-docker compose up database
-docker compose up redis
+docker compose up database redis -d
 ```

-2. Configure in .env `PGHOST=localhost`

-    The PostgreSQL database will be running in a Docker container, and so the server needs to connect to it through your host machine's own network.
+The `-d` flag runs the services in background.

 3. Start the server locally: